 - The MPNP will regularly draw the highest-scoring candidates and invite them to submit a full application to the MPNP.

-- If you are invited to submit an application, you can use the same login information you created for your Expression of Interest to complete your nomination application.
+- If you are invited to submit an application, you can use the same login information you created for your Expression of Interest to complete your full application.